 Specialist small character inkjet printer

 Airflo produces hundreds of fly line varieties with different breaking strains and different cores.
-It uses an alphaJET pico continuous inkjet (CIJ) from PrintSafe to print product identification details on each line.
+It uses an alphaJET continuous inkjet (CIJ) from PrintSafe to print product identification details on each line.

 Excellent print quality

 Airflo Purchasing Manager, Gareth Jones, found PrintSafe’s website when looking for a replacement for an existing printer that was causing issues and costly downtime.
-He explains, “I was looking for an inkjet coder that would print small text on our narrow diameter fly lines and came across PrintSafe and the alphaJET pico.
+He explains, “I was looking for an inkjet coder that would print small text on our narrow diameter fly lines and came across PrintSafe and the alphaJET printers.
 Their samples team produced lots of print samples to test quality and contrast on different colours and thicknesses of lines.
 The print was really clear; a lot sharper than we had been used to before.”

 Following ink testing, PrintSafe specified a black abrasion-resistant ink to ensure good contrast and adhesion on the fly lines.
 The black ink shows up clearly on the brightly coloured lines – including on orange, yellow, blue and green